 If your offer is accepted, you must meet all the offer terms, and any refunds due within the calendar year in which your offer was accepted will be applied to your tax debt.
 If your offer was rejected, you have 30 days to file an appeal.
 An experienced tax attorney should help you file an appeal to ensure that you get the best chances of getting accepted.

 If you want to file an offer in compromise or if your offer in compromise has been denied, Law Offices of Darrin T. Mish, P.A. is here to help you.
-Contact us today at (813) 295-7648 to schedule a consultation!
+Contact us at (813) 295-7648 or online to schedule a consultation!